 Under the Florida Attractive Nuisance Doctrine, the business will be responsible to the injury victim if there was anything on the property that could be tempting or attractive to the curiosity of the child.
-If a child was trespassing in the hotel lobby but was there because a teen idol or reality TV star was promoted to be staying there, then the hotel may be responsible for the injuries sustained by the child if they were to slip and fall on the hotel lobby’s marble floor.
+If a child was trespassing in the hotel pool but was there because he or she saw a great big pool slide or water fall, then the hotel may be responsible for the injuries sustained by the child if they were to slip and fall while playing near or attempting to access these attractions.
 Here, businesses must take special steps to protect kids from harm.

 Victims of Crime in Commercial Areas or Business Establishment

 Under Florida law, a business generally has no duty to ensure the safety of a visitor or their guests against injuries sustained during the commission of a crime.
 There is liability for a business to protect against criminal conduct if that business could reasonably foresee that a crime could happen on the business premises.
 In Florida, the business is held to have a duty to protect its invitees.